Debunking the Cra Myth – Again

 five.
 'Petersburg will exist empty!'

-Tsarina Eudoxia (Yevdokiya Fyodorovna Lopukhina) (1669-1731) - first wife of Peter I the Great of Russia.
+Tsarina Eudoxia (Yevdokiya Fyodorovna Lopukhina) (1669-1731) - first wife of Peter I the Cracking of Russia.

 Peter the Slap-up didn't love his first married woman, Evdokia Lopukhina, who was a woman of old formation and didn't share Peter'southward passion for everything European.
 Evdokia was said to have taken part in a conspiracy plot confronting Peter, and then he sent her to a convent, tonsuring her forcibly.
 Before leaving for the convent, Evdokia shouted nearly St. Petersburg: "This place will be empty!"